luukvanderduim/tow/README.md

 however it might work with other desktop environments as well.
 Your mileage may vary.

-Tow seeks to scratch an itch some users who depend on the zoom feature may have while working with zoom.
+Some users who depend on the zoom feature may benefit from tow.

-## Problem

- The user directs the zoomed view port position with the pointer device.
- (eg. the mouse, or any other pointer device.)

- Typically both hands are in use when typing and most users have no more than two hands.
+## The problem tow solves
+ Zoom users zoom-in a portion of their screen.
- Whilst entering text, the caret moves, yet the zoomed view port stays put.
+ Whilst typing some text, the text caret moves, yet the zoomed view port stays put.
- Quickly the caret will be out of sight and the user now has to interrupt work to readjust the pointer position to once again have the zoomed view port match the caret's current position.
+ Consequently the text cursor will be out of sight soon, forcing the user to stop to readjust the view ports position using the mouse.
+ (Or some other pointer device.)

  This pattern will repeat and becomes a nuisance to some.

- for those people I wrote tow.

 ## The solution

  Tow aims to automate the readjusting by having the zoom view port be 'towed' by the caret.

+ Applications that use a widget toolkit that supports AT-SPI2 (such as GTK or Qt), can share information regarding the carets position.

 ## Usage